riphunter7001x/Blog-Generation-System/readme.md

 2. **Output (saved to generated_blogs/The_Future_of_Artificial_Intelligence.txt):**

+3. **Check the Results:**
+   - You can check the generated blogs [here](https://github.com/riphunter7001x/Blog-Generation-System/tree/main/generated_blogs).

 ## Challenges Encountered
 - **Tool Integration**: Ensuring the proper integration and usage of LangChain tools (Wikipedia, DuckDuckGo, Arxiv) required careful configuration and testing.